Research Grant Information 2023

-The Western Australian Institute for Educational Research [WAIER] was established in the 1980s for the purpose of promoting and disseminating new educational research generated, for the most part, here in Western Australia.
+The Western Australian Institute for Educational Research [WAIER] was established in 1929 for the purpose of promoting and disseminating new educational research generated, for the most part, here in Western Australia.
 One way WAIER supports educational researchers is through research funding.

 Aim of the Research Grant